Practical founder guide v1

 • Activity fits SARL-S scope and permit path.

-Business Permit Questionnaire Use before trading or invoicing permit-covered work.
+Business permit questionnaire Use before trading or invoicing permit-covered work.

 Activity classification